QubesOS/qubes-doc/developer/services/qrexec.md

 While there isn't much practical difference between the two commands above when starting an application from dom0 in Qubes 4.0, there is a significant security risk when launching applications from a domU (e.g., from a separate GUI domain).
 This is why `qubes.StartApp` uses our standard `qrexec` argument grammar to strictly filter the permissible grammar of the `Exec=` lines in `.desktop` files that are passed from untrusted domUs to dom0, thereby protecting dom0 from command injection by maliciously-crafted `.desktop` files.

-### Extra keywords available in Qubes 4.0 and later

-**This section is about a not-yet-released version, some details may change**

-In Qubes 4.0, target VM can be specified also as `$dispvm:DISP_VM`, which is very similar to `$dispvm` but forces using a particular VM (`DISP_VM`) as a base VM to be started as DisposableVM.
-For example:

-    anon-whonix $dispvm:anon-whonix-dvm allow

-Adding such policy itself will not force usage of this particular `DISP_VM` - it will only allow it when specified by the caller.
-But `$dispvm:DISP_VM` can also be used as target in request redirection, so _it is possible_ to force particular `DISP_VM` usage, when caller didn't specify it:

-    anon-whonix $dispvm allow,target=$dispvm:anon-whonix-dvm

-Note that without redirection, this rule would allow using default Disposable VM (`default_dispvm` VM property, which itself defaults to global `default_dispvm` property).
-Also note that the request will be allowed (`allow` action) even if there is no second rule allowing calls to `$dispvm:anon-whonix-dvm`, or even if there is a rule explicitly denying it.
-This is because the redirection happens _after_ considering the action.

-In Qubes 4.0 there are also additional methods to specify source/target VM:

- * `$tag:some-tag` - meaning a VM with tag `some-tag`
- * `$type:type` - meaning a VM of `type` (like `AppVM`, `TemplateVM` etc)

-Target VM can be also specified as `$default`, which matches the case when calling VM didn't specified any particular target (either by using `$default` target, or empty target).

-In Qubes 4.0 policy confirmation dialog (`ask` action) allow the user to specify target VM.
-User can choose from VMs that, according to policy, would lead to `ask` or `allow` actions.
-It is not possible to select VM that policy would deny.
-By default no VM is selected, even if the caller provided some, but policy can specify default value using `default_target=` parameter.
-For example:

-    work-mail work-archive allow
-    work-mail $tag:work ask,default_target=work-files
-    work-mail $default  ask,default_target=work-files

-The first rule allow call from `work-mail` to `work-archive`, without any confirmation.
-The second rule will ask the user about calls from `work-mail` VM to any VM with tag `work`.
-And the confirmation dialog will have `work-files` VM chosen by default, regardless of the VM specified by the caller (`work-mail` VM).
-The third rule allow the caller to not specify target VM at all and let the user choose, still - from VMs with tag `work` (and `work-archive`, regardless of tag), and with `work-files` as default.

 ### Service argument in policy